streamnative/terraform-aws-cloud/README.md

 #######
-### These data sources are required by the Kubernetes and Helm providers in order to connect to the newly provisioned cluster
+### These data sources are required by the Kubernetes and Helm providers to connect to the newly provisioned cluster
 #######
 data "aws_eks_cluster" "cluster" {
   name = module.eks_cluster.eks_cluster_id